EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The authors sincerely thank Rolf Blom, Carsten Bormann, John Mattsson, Jim Schaad, Stefan Beck, Richard Kelsey, Ludwig Seitz and Klaus Hartke for their feedback and comments.

 --- back

-# Group Joining Based on the ACE Framework # {#join-ACE-framework}

-The join process to register an endpoint as a new member of a multicast group can be based on the ACE framework {{I-D.ietf-ace-oauth-authz}} and the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.
-With reference to the terminology defined in OAuth 2.0 {{RFC6749}}:

-* The joining endpoint acts as Client;

-* The Group Manager acts as Resource Server, exporting one join-resource for each multicast group it is responsible for;

-* An Authorization Server enables and enforces authorized access of the joining endpoint to the Group Manager and its join-resources.

-Then, in accordance with {{I-D.seitz-ace-oscoap-profile}}, the joining endpoint and the Group Manager rely on OSCOAP {{I-D.ietf-core-object-security}} for secure communication and can use Ephemeral Diffie-Hellman Over COSE (EDHOC) {{I-D.selander-ace-cose-ecdhe}} as a possible method to establish key material.

-The joining endpoint sends to the Group Manager an OSCOAP request to access the join-resource associated to the multicast group to join.
-The Group Manager replies with an OSCOAP response including the Common Context associated to that group (see {{sec-context}}).
-In case the Group Manager is configured to store the public keys of group members, the joining endpoint additionally provides the Group Manager with its own public key, and MAY obtain from the Group Manager the public keys of the endpoints currently present in the group (see {{ssec-provisioning-of-public-keys}}).

-Both the joining endpoint and the Group Manager MUST adopt secure communication also for any message exchange with the Authorization Server.
-To this end, different alternatives are possible, including OSCOAP and DTLS {{RFC6347}}.

 # List of Use Cases # {#sec-use-cases}